GSA/piv-guides/_devconfig/ssh-all.md

 ### Hardware and software requirements

-  * A PIV/CAC card
+  * A PIV/CAC
   * A smartcard reader
-  * A Mac OS X computer correctly configured to use a PIV/CAC for login.
+  * A Mac OS X computer configured for PIV/CAC login.
 For additional information, go to [**configure opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).

 ### Procedures